|

 that someone asked the Holy Prophet (S. A. W.) that where was our God,

-Muslim Mystics - who had been paying attention to the Revelation, the
+Mystics - who had been paying attention to the Revelation, the expression of the

 and the Holy Qur'an could be seen in the Islamic